 After construction in 2007 of a new environmentally friendly, gravity-fed winery and headquarters, including cellars, a laboratory, and temperature-controlled warehouse, Pasqua relocated to the village of San Felice, just outside Verona.
 Minimizing the carbon footprint informs every decision.
 Pasqua has control of 741 acres.
 1/3 is estate owned and 2/3 are owned by growers.
 Pasqua purchases 100% of the grower grapes and has long-term contract and is responsible for decision making to ensure quality.

-Romeo & Juliet Passione Sentimento Bianco Veneto IGT 2017 (Veneto) Pasqua made from 100% Garganega and dried in the fruttaio (drying chamber) for 15 days.
-This results in the concentration of sugars and floral aromas.
+Romeo & Juliet Passione Sentimento Bianco Veneto IGT 2017 made from 100% Garganega and dried in the Fruttaio for 15 days.
+Alessandro said this results in the concentration of sugars and floral aromas.
 After crushing, maceration on the skins takes place for over 12 hours.
 Vinification is with selected yeasts and a portion of the wine is aged in new French oak barrels for a few months.
 The wine has hints of citrus fruit, peaches and a touch of almonds.
 It is an easy to drink wine. $16

 The wine is IGT because there was no category for dry white wines made from raisined grapes.

 Riccardo said the name Passione Sentimento (Passion and Feeling) is to celebrate the city of love, Verona, because of it history, monuments and wine.
 Verona is associated with Romeo and Juliet.
 Every day 3,ooo messages are written on the 20-foot wall of Juliet’s house in Cappello Street.
 The label for the Romeo & Juliet wines is a photo of that graffitied wall photographed by Giò Martorana with Passione Sentimento superimposed on the label.